golemfactory/golem-architecture/arch-snapshot/arch.md

 Agreement, and different market negotiation protocols may permit termination for various reasons.
 Below is a non-exhaustive list of potential causes for termination:
 - The Agreement expires if it was established for a fixed duration.
-- The Requestor no longer needs the resources or has completed the computations.
+- The Requestor Agent no longer needs the resources or has completed the computations.
 - One of the parties violates the terms of the Agreement, such as:
-  - The Requestor fails to accept Debit Notes within the agreed timeframe.
+  - The Requestor Agent fails to accept Debit Notes within the agreed timeframe.
-  - The Provider issues Debit Notes more frequently than agreed.
+  - The Provider Agent issues Debit Notes more frequently than agreed.
-  - The Requestor fails to make timely payments, particularly in cases involving mid-agreement payments.
+  - The Requestor Agent fails to make timely payments, particularly in cases involving mid-agreement payments.

-An Agent can terminate the Agreement using the market's REST API.
+Provider Agent can terminate the Agreement using the market's REST API.
 It should also monitor Agreement events to detect if the other party terminates the Agreement.

-An Agent has the option to attach additional information outlining the reasons for termination when ending the Agreement.
+Provider Agent has the option to attach additional information outlining the reasons for termination when ending the Agreement.
 While this is not mandatory, it is encouraged as it can provide valuable context for the other party, serving as diagnostic information or for other purposes.

 #### 7. Send an Invoice summarizing the total cost of the Agreement

-Once the Agreement is terminated, the Provider Agent should send an Invoice to the Requestor summarizing the total costs incurred throughout the Agreement.
+Once the Agreement is terminated, the Provider Agent should send an Invoice to the Requestor Agent summarizing the total costs incurred throughout the Agreement.
 This Invoice should reflect the cumulative costs from all Activities.
-In response, the Requestor must either accept or reject the Invoice.
+In response, the Requestor Agent must either accept or reject the Invoice.
 However, regardless of the acceptance status, payment is mandatory for the total amount indicated by the accepted Debit Notes, as their acceptance constitutes a binding commitment to pay.

 ```mermaid